andrew-codes/playnite-web/_docs/contributing/development-environment/codespaces.md

 1. Open terminal on local machine.
 2. Connect to code space via gh CLI and forward x11 via `gh cs ssh -- -XY` and then choose your code space.
-3. You can now run `yarn run test/components` and `yarn run test/e2e` in this terminal.
+3. You can now run `yarn nx run playnite-web-app:test/components` and `yarn nx run playnite-web-app:test/e2e` in this terminal.